sensu/sensu-docs/content/sensu-core/2.0/guides/plan-a-maintenance.md

   scotch.local    keepalive                     0          true     2018-03-16 13:22:16 -0400 EDT
 {{< /highlight >}}

-_WARNING: A silenced event does not automatically means that it will not be handled.
-Only handlers using the `not_silenced` built-in filter will discard silenced events!_
+_WARNING: By default, a silenced event will be handled unless the handler uses the not_silenced filter to discard silenced events._

 ## Next steps